Treble Charger

 Treble Charger is a Canadian rock band formed in 1992 in Sault Ste.
 Marie, Ontario, consisting of vocalist and guitarist Greig Nori, vocalist and guitarist Bill Priddle, bassist Rosie Martin and drummer Richard Mulligan.
 They began with a melodic indie rock style but evolved into more of a pop punk band after signing to a major label in 1997.
 They disbanded in 2006 and reunited in 2012.
 Between 1996 and 2016, Treble Charger was among the Top 150 selling Canadian artists in Canada.

 History

 Early years (1992–1996)

 Originally from Sault Ste.
 Marie, Ontario, the band consisted of Nori, Priddle, Rosie Martin and Morris Palter and was named NC-17 (after the movie rating) until 1994 when an American band with the same name threatened to sue.
-They adopted the name Treble Charger, but named their debut album NC17.
+They adopted the name Treble Charger but named their debut album NC17.
 NC17 was released independently at first by Smokin' Worm in 1994, but it was a hit on campus radio, MuchMusic, and CFNY when it was re-released by Sonic Unyon Records in 1997.

 In 1995, the band released Self Title, which included a CD-ROM track promoting 30 of Treble Charger's favourite Canadian indie bands, including The Inbreds, Change of Heart, By Divine Right, Hayden and Thrush Hermit.

+In 1996, Treble Charger signed with RCA Records in the United States.